sargeantPig/RTWRandomiser/README.md

   Random Treasury

   Random faction ai

-  Random Faction Rosters

 # Other features:

   view units by faction

   view region and corresponding settlement

-# Known Bugs

-  If there's more armies than the amount of cities a faction has they'll stack on the capital.
-You just need to use the "Army Lists" scroll to move them.
-I'll prob fix this at some point, but imo its low priority as I'd rather get more things randomised.

-  Unit cards will default to the peasant card if a faction can't normally recruit it.
-This is fine however as this does not cause a      crash.

-# Installation
+# Installation (differs by game READ CAREFULLY)

-Place the .exe, .dll's and randomiser folder into your Main Rome Total War folder (where the RomeTW.exe is located)
+Place the .exe, .dll's into Main Total War folder (where the RomeTW.exe is located for rome, or where medieval2.exe is located for medieval 2)

+For RomeTW:

+Place the randomiser folder into the main rome folder, like the step above

 Right click the RomeTW.exe and create a shortcut